 (4) A registered person shall not be entitled to take input tax credit in respect of any invoice or debit note for supply of goods or services or both after the due date of furnishing of the return under section 39 for the month of September following the end of financial year to which such invoice or invoice relating to such debit note pertains or furnishing of the relevant annual return, whichever is earlier which means Input credit can be claimed latest before due date of return filing for the Month of September of the subsequent year in which the invoice is being raised.

 Now here is the analysis of the Interest rate to be levied on such reversal of input tax credit:

 Notification No. 13/2017 – Central Tax dated 28th June, 2017 applicable w.e.f.
 1st July 2017 notified rate of interest as Eighteen Per Cent (18%) for Sub-section (1) of section 50.

-From here we go to Rules i.e. Rule 37 of ‘Central Goods and Services Tax (CGST) Rules 2017’: Reversal of Input Tax Credit in the case of Non-payment of Consideration
+From here we go to GST 180 days Rule i.e. Rule 37 of ‘Central Goods and Services Tax (CGST) Rules 2017’: Reversal of Input Tax Credit if payment not made within 180 days for the supplies in the case of Non-payment of Consideration

 Provisions under Rule 37 of the Central Goods and Services Tax (CGST) Rules, 2017 relating to “Reversal of Input Tax Credit in the case of Non-payment of Consideration”, as per CGST (2nd Amendment) Rules 2017 notified by CBEC on 28 June 2017, applicable w.e.f.
 1st July 2017, are as under: